 Creating trackable QR Codes allow you the follow where, when and from which device your codes have been scanned.
 You will see the number of unique visitors and total requests for each of your created QR Codes.

-Create a free account to get personalised statistics about your created QR CodesRegister free Account
+Create a free account to get detailed statistics about your created QR CodesRegister Free Account

 The tracking of QR code scans with our service is GDPR compliant, because when tracking no personal data is processed or stored.Learn more...